 - Crack 12 eggs into a large mixing bowl.
 Using an Immersion blender or whisk, blend eggs.
 Cube the ham into bite size pieces, about 1" in size.

 - Turn off the Ninja Foodi and dump in the eggs and the heavy cream.
-Add the ham and the cheese.
+Add the ham and 3 cups of cheese.
 Stir to combine.
 Put the pressure lid on and turn the seal to vent.

 - Set the Slow Cooker function to low for 8 hours.